javaguru/nexus-backend/README.md

 **Tomcat Servlet Containers under Servlet version 6.x**

+### 🛸 Nexus-Backend Services functionalities implemented

+* Implements a **BackendService** Ability to request typed response Object class or ParameterizedTypeReference, requested a Rest-Api Backend Server.
+* Implements an **EntityBackend** JSON Object or Resource, transfer back headers, manage error HttpStatus 400, 401, 405 or 500 from the Backend Server.
+* Implements a **WEB HttpFirewall** Filter protection against evasion, rejected any suspicious Requests Encoding and log IP address at fault
+* Implements a **WAF Filter** Predicate Patterns protection against evasion on the Http JSON BodyRequest, Headers, Keys, Parameters and log IP address at fault.
+* Implements a **Nano AI DistilBERT ONNX** Nexus AI WAF Engine detect malicious Http requests and log IP address at fault.
+* Implements a **AnalyzerRequest** Analyze content text with a pure Sequential Sliding Window.
+* Implements a **Native Memory Tracking Monitoring** NMT: System calls, Tracks the actual RAM footprint, allowing jcmd to generate reports.
+* Implements a **CORS Security Request** Filter, authorize request based on Origin Domains and Methods.
+* Implements a **Content Security Policy** Filter define your own policy rules CSP.
+* Implements a **RateLimit** Interceptor, allows 1000 requests per minutes and per-IP-address.
+* Implements a **Fingerprint** Each Http header Request generate a unique trackable Token APP-REQUEST-ID in the access logs.
+* Implements a **HttpMethodOverride** Filter, PUT or PATCH request can be switched in POST or DELETE switched in GET with header X-HTTP-Method-Override.
+* Implements a **ForwardedHeader** filter, set removeOnly at true by default, remove "Forwarded" and "X-Forwarded-*" headers.
+* Implements a **FormContent** filter, parses form data for Http PUT, PATCH, and DELETE requests and exposes it as Servlet request parameters.
+* Implements a **Compressing** filter Gzip compression for the Http Responses.
+* Implements a **CharacterEncoding** filter, UTF-8 default encoding for requests.

 **Examples forwarded requests and responses through the Nexus-Backend Service:**

 | REST Clients          | RestApi Nexus-Backend Service                      | Backend Server Services                         |